jreiher2003/Configuring-Linux-Web-Servers/README.md

 6. login in to user account with key ` ssh student@ip-address -p 2222 -i ~/.ssh/your-key-name`  (ip address could also be localhost 127.0.0.1, port could be 2200)
 7. **Disable password logins** `sudo nano /etc/ssh/sshd_config`  *change PasswordAuthentication to* **no**
 8. `sudo service ssh restart`

+### Configure firewall
+A server firewall is just an application that tells the server which ports to listen to on.

+Protocol | Default Port
+http | 80
+https | 443
+ssh | 22
+ftp | 21
+pop3 | 110
+smtp | 25